 Photo attribution: The Kelley Fam

 Congrats on discovering Luxe presets!
 We offer one-click tools that transform your images with the click of a button.
-This summary provides a general overview of presets and tips for using them within your images.
-Give-it-a-go with our free presets and see how easy it really is!
+This summary provides a general overview of presets and tips for using them within your images!

 What Are Presets?Presets make global changes to an image, in a manner that is similar to application of an enhancing filter.
 However, instead of placing a filter over your image, our presets enhance your image by altering specific aspects of your image.
 For example, one presets might increase exposure, add sharpening, and refine color.
 Alterations are specific to certain types of pictures, organized by theme (portraits, winter, babies, etc.).
 To learn more about different types of presets (general, tool, layers) in comparison to other editing tools, such as actions and overlays, check out this blog article on the difference between filters, presets, actions, and overlays.
-While not included in our free Lightroom preset giveaway, most of our collections also come with brushes, which allow users to make local adjustments to an image (skin smoothing, sky brightening, etc.).
+Most of our collections also come with brushes, which allow users to make local adjustments to an image (skin smoothing, sky brightening, etc.).
 Learn how to use a Lightroom brush in this quick blog tutorial.

 What Software Do I Need to Use Presets?All Luxe presets come in three different file formats so that our customers can use our presets with a variety of compatible software.